folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

 Environment variables for database and backend modules are stored in Kubernetes secrets (Workload -> Secrets) and installed by default to every Project.

 ## Deployment tips
-Some backend modules built on SpringBoot and requires more CPU to start.
+Some backend modules are based on SpringBoot and requires more CPU to start.
-To deploy that applications, such as `mod-agreements` or `mod-licenses` you need to override CPU and memory parameters.
+To deploy that applications, such as `mod-agreements` or `mod-licenses`, you need to override CPU and memory parameters.
 Add 'answers' to module deployment:
   ```
   resources.limits.cpu = "500m"
+  resources.limits.memory = "400Mi"
   ```

 ## Limitations